tomgreener/browser-react/README.md

 - Seperate `vendor.js` script for production, containing `react`, `react-dom` and `react-router` packages
 - Filename hashing, to allow more effective script caching in production

+##### Preact
+If you don't need the more advanced features of React, I recommend switching it with [Preact](https://preactjs.com/guide/switching-to-preact).
+This is very quick to do and can greatly reduce the size of the `client.js` script sent to the user.

 ## License
 MIT